 What Is Hemophilia and How Is It Treated?

-Hemophilia is a rare, typically inherited, bleeding disorder that can range from mild to severe, depending on how much clotting factor is present in the blood.
-Hemophilia is classified as Type A or Type B, based on which type of clotting factor is lacking (factor VIII in Type A and factor IX in Type B).
+Hemophilia is a rare, inherited bleeding disorder that can range from mild to severe, depending on how much clotting factor is present in the blood.
+Hemophilia is classified as type A or type B, based on which type of clotting factor is lacking (factor VIII in type A and factor IX in type B).
 Hemophilia results from a genetic defect found on the X chromosome.
-Women, who have two X chromosomes, can pass the disease onto their sons but will be not be affected by the disease unless both X chromosomes have the defective gene; this is very rare.
-On the other hand, males, who have one X and one Y chromosome, will be affected by hemophilia if their one X chromosome has the defective gene.
+Women have two X chromosomes.
+Women who have one X chromosome with the defective gene are termed carriers and they can pass the disease onto their sons.
+Due to random chromosome activation, some women carriers may range from asymptomatic to symptomatic depending on how much of their factor VIII or IX is inactivated.
+In fact, some women may have “mild hemophilia,” though this is less common.
+Men have one X and one Y chromosome, so if their X chromosome has the defective gene, they will have hemophilia.

 Because blood does not clot properly without enough clotting factor, any cut or injury carries the risk of excessive bleeding.
 In addition, people with hemophilia may suffer from internal bleeding that can damage joints, organs, and tissues over time.

 In the past, people with hemophilia were treated with transfusions of factor VIII obtained from donor blood, but by the early 1980s these products were discovered to be transmitting blood-borne viruses, including hepatitis and HIV.
 Thanks to improved screening techniques, and a major breakthrough that enabled scientists to create synthetic blood factors in the laboratory by cloning the genes responsible for specific clotting factors, today's factor-replacement therapies are pure and much safer than ever before.back to top

 What Is von Willebrand Disease and How Is It Treated?